Bodies

 The ones who set the stage.
 Through Wolf Street’s surrounding infrastructure will we cultivate an imperative appreciation for those whose support is oftentimes overlooked.

-Visibility is not a metric that defines importance, in fact, it might just be the opposite.
+Visibility is not a metric that defines importance, in fact, it might very well be the opposite.

 DOC BRIGHID – Physical therapist

-While she is deeply aware of the inner mechanical nature of the dancer’s mortal coil, she has also come to better understand the significant inner nature that isn’t necessarily found in the flesh and blood.
-While her training isn’t in sports psychology she is smart, experienced, attentive, curious, and empathetic and so, as she stretches out the various muscle groups in some member of the Corps, she has been known to engage them in conversation at the same time, supporting, pushing, and even challenging these parts of the dancer that can’t be seen.
+While Brighid is deeply attuned to the mechanical nature of the dancer’s mortal coil, she has also come to better understand the significance of that which is beyond that of flesh and bone.
+Although her training isn’t in sports psychology she is smart, experienced, attentive, curious, and empathetic and so it is common that, as she stretches out the various muscle groups of a member of the corps, she will engage them in conversation as well, trying to support, push, and even challenge the important parts of them that can’t be seen.

 Brian – director of production

 A kind of topiary bush worn on the lower half of one’s face, the beard is a curious thing.
-On the one hand, it is a reflection of the natural wilderness found within the wielders very spirit but when groomed, it transforms into a testament of one’s ability to control that very same nature.
-An homage to both the chaos from which Humans descend from and the order to which Humans are always trying to ascend to.
-In short, Brian’s beard is significant, meticulous, and is an ultimately fitting look for our director of production.
+It is a reflection of not only the natural wilderness found within the wielders very spirit but, when groomed, it becomes a kind of testament to one’s ability to control that very same thing.
+In a sense, it is a divine homage to not just the chaos from which humans descend from but the order to which Humans strive to ascend to.
+In another, actually applicable sense, Brian’s beard is significant, meticulous, and an ultimately fitting look for him as the director of production for Wolf Street.

-Pulled in a hundred different directions at any given time, Brian is constantly putting out the tiny million fires that are always found burning within the world of production.
-While he is able to find a certain contentment with the physical nature of his work, the sometimes overwhelming demands of his position leave him occasionally yearning for the more simple days he spent focused solely on lighting.
+Pulled in a hundred different directions at any given moment, Brian is constantly putting out the tiny million fires that are always found burning within an upcoming production.
+While he is able to find a certain contentment with the physical nature of his work, the sometimes overwhelming demands of his position leave him occasionally yearning for the more simple days spent focused solely on lighting.

-When one ponders the weight of the stress that he endures, especially as a season’s opening begins to loom, it is not hard to imagine why he is also bald.
+When one ponders the stress that he must constantly endure, especially as a season’s opening begins to crest upon the horizon, it is not hard to imagine why he might also be bald.

 ELIZA – STAGE MANAGER and head of props